RolandWukovits/AC-Powerwall/README.md

 The project is still ongoing!!!
 Files are constantly changing while code is still developed.
 Please ask for details on progress!

 Items/Modules/Devices the controller (Board Version 1.0 and up) is using are:
-- Arduino Mega or compatible 2560 board
+- Arduino Mega or compatible 2560 board (Mega 2560 Pro board is used in the controller)
 - DS3231 Real Time Clock
 - Max485 Modbus Module
 - DHT11 Temperature and Humidity sensor